 Ensure all your car's exterior lights are operational; everything from the headlights to indicators and even the number plate.
 During the winter, heaters, de-misters and lights are used more, causing strain on the battery.
 Cold weather can also have an adverse effect on batteries, making them less efficient.
 Keep an eye on your battery, make sure you switch everything off after your journey and consider investing in a battery charger just in case.

 Driving without full visibility is both illegal and dangerous, for you and other drivers.
 De-icing correctly and checking your washer is topped up ensures a clean, clear windscreen and windows, which subsequently helps visibility.
 Make sure the wiper blades are clean, to prevent smears and damage from debris.

 It should go without saying, but especially before longer trips, check that you have enough fuel or charge to get to where you’re going, and plan for stops to refuel or recharge en route.
 You don’t want to get stuck on the motorway in the cold.

 Diverse conditions require you to adapt your driving, so know how to control your car.
 Speed must be reduced significantly and your following distance must be increased.
 Try to accelerate and decelerate more gently too.

-Know your lights; adverse conditions mean a variety of lights may be required.
 Take care when passing cyclists and pedestrians; they’re also fighting the same battle as you during inclement weather.
 If you cannot see as far down the road as usual, open the window and turn down the radio to listen out for any incoming traffic.

 Remember to pack your car full of emergency equipment too!
 Top essentials include: a shovel, de-icing equipment, a first aid kit, a torch, jump leads, a mobile phone charger and food and water.